 In September of 1967 took place an unusual, and out of the protocol, meeting in the remote place of San Pedro de Atacama.
-There arrived Eduardo Frei Montalva to met its inhabitants, who requested to met with him once they learnt he was at the opening of the preliminary le-paige-webchores of the copper mine “La exótica” in Chuquicamata, as part of the process of Chilenización del Cobre (the acquisition of a percentage of the assets of foreign mining companies from part of the Chilean State to control).
+There arrived Eduardo Frei Montalva to met its inhabitants, who requested to met with him once they learnt he was at the opening of the preliminary chores of the copper mine “La exótica” in Chuquicamata, as part of the process of Chilenización del Cobre (the acquisition of a percentage of the assets of foreign mining companies from part of the Chilean State to control).
 The next day, the President had to go to Antofagasta so he could return to Santiago, but Frei, the Mayor of Antofagasta and his entourage, headed to San Pedro were been welcomed by the president of the Council of the Neighborhood and Development of the place, the jesuit priest Gustavo Le Paige, to listen their demands for the development of the zone.

 The ethnographer missionary